Common Pitfalls To Avoid When Purchasing Solar Systems

 Mixing Various Brands

 This is another mistake that many solar buyers tend to make.
 The idea behind mix-and-matching different brands is that it would increase the efficiency of the system and help in cutting on then overall cost.
 But this is false, and the idea is likely to backfire on you.
 Not all solar panels are designed to interface with each other, and so they may not work well together.
 You might find the system less robust or require more maintenance than expected a few years down the line.
+Queensland Commercial Solar has installed over 105,000 solar panels on residential homes and commercial business across the South East.

 Not Knowing the Right Size

 Most homeowners do not have an idea of the right size of solar panel that they need for their homes.
 They have no idea of their load which is crucial in determining the size of the panel that’s required.
 Many people end up buying a system that is small and cannot meet their power demand.
 On the flip side, some end up buying a system that’s too large for the load.
 Unless they sell excess power to the grid, most of the investment ends up being underutilized.
+We assure you the best deals while selecting our commercial solar packages.